 These are, of course, just a few examples, but if your employer has failed to reduce foreseeable risks of known industrial illnesses or work-related injuries, then you could consider making a claim with the assistance of our panel of accident claims solicitors.

-Below, you could find the local area statistics from 2018/2019 relating to work injuries in the North, South and East areas of Ayrshire.
+Below, you could find the local area statistics from the HSE relating to work injuries in the North, South and East areas of Ayrshire.
 More statistics could be found at the HSE’s dedicated website.

 |Location||Total - non fatal injuries|